Lavin-tom/CollabPixels/readme.md

 ## How to Use

 1. **Access the Sheet**: Open the Google Sheets link provided on the main project page.
-2. **Refer to the Daily Reference Values**: Each day, check the updated reference values to inspire your pixel art.
-3. **Input Values**: Fill in the cells by typing or pasting the desired value.
-The default conditional formatting in Google Sheets will automatically create a visual representation based on the values you enter.
+2. **Input Values**: You can enter any value in any of the 135 columns and 203 rows (a total of 27,405 cells available).
+   - No need to copy reference values — simply type or paste the values you'd like to use, and the sheet will automatically adjust the color to match the desired format.
+The sheet will correct your input based on the reference values for that day.
-4. **Continuous Rows**: For a cohesive look, it’s recommended to fill pixels in continuous rows.
+3. **Continuous Rows**: For a cohesive look, it’s recommended to fill pixels in continuous rows.
-5. **Cell Value Accuracy**: Since multiple users can edit the sheet, ensure that your cell values exactly match the reference values to avoid any issues.
-6. **No Sign-In Required**: You can fill in the pixels without needing to sign in to a Google account.
+4. **No Sign-In Required**: You can fill in the pixels without needing to sign in to a Google account.
-7. **Artist Attribution**: If you contribute, please add your name (first name is enough) to the "Artists" page so we can recognize everyone involved in this collaborative artwork.
+5. **Artist Attribution**: If you contribute, please add your name (first name is enough) to the "Artists" page so we can recognize everyone involved in this collaborative artwork.

 ## Important Notes

 - **Collaboration**: Be mindful that others are also contributing.
 Respect the existing artwork and try to work in areas that haven’t been filled yet.
-- **Updates**: Remember that reference values will update daily, so check back frequently for new inspiration.
-- **Final Image**: The final image will be set to 85 x 100, totaling 8,500 pixels.
-The first 24 days will have reference values in 3 rows, and the last 7 days will have 4 rows.
-This means you can add 255 pixels in the first 24 days and 340 pixels each day in the last week.
+- **Final Image**: The final image will be set to 135 x 205, totaling 27,405 pixels.
-- **Creativity**: Feel free to copy as many values as you like, but please give others a chance to contribute as well.
-Ensure that copied values are placed in the same row and column as the reference, and make sure they match exactly.
+- **Creativity**: Feel free to add as many values as you like, but please give others a chance to contribute as well.
 - **Final Reveal**: The final image will be published on October 31, showcasing the collaborative effort, so the reference values will guide your contributions without displaying the complete final image until then.
 - **Editing Limitations**: There is a limitation in this approach: you can only edit cells in the desktop version of Google Sheets.
 If you are trying to edit on mobile, please switch to the desktop version for editing.

-- **Pasting Values**: When pasting, use **Paste Special -> Values** instead of direct pasting.
-Direct pasting will copy the reference page's cell properties too.
-(This is optional; if you can't do this, please ignore it—I will correct it after your update.)
-If you do not use Paste Special with values alone, the sheet will not update with colors.
+  ##New for This Year:

+- **Input Flexibility**:
+  - Unlike last year, you no longer need to copy reference values exactly.
+Instead, you can enter any values into the cells in any order.
+The sheet will automatically correct your input based on the daily reference values.
+This makes the process easier for everyone to contribute without having to worry about exact matches.

+- **More Freedom**:
+  - With 135 columns and 203 rows (a total of 27,405 cells available), you have more freedom to add your own creative input at any time.
+Whether you're adding a few pixels or contributing larger sections, you can fill in any part of the grid whenever you like.

 ## Contribution